 • broken image

 Cultural evolution aims in part to explain the dynamics of cultural change, defined as changes in the frequency and diversity of cultural traits over time.
 We work on the premise that a mechanistic understanding of the processes underlying cultural change can help us to explain something about the human species beyond what can be gleaned from genetic or even cultural data alone.
 Thus, we aim to place the study of cultural evolution on a firm theoretical footing, and provide a bridge between that theory and the cultural data collected by anthropologists and archaeologists.

 To do this, we focus on developing analytical and simulation models of various cultural phenomena.
-The Projects section lists some current lab projects that illustrate the kind of research we do and outline the methods we use.
+The research themes section lists some current lab projects that illustrate the kind of research we do and outline the methods we use.

+• broken image